helenmand/TDT4310/README.md

     <img src="assets/electronapp.png" width=400>
 </p>

-The frontend application (running on your PC) is also set up to be exposed on your local network, allowing access from any other device connected to it.
+The frontend application (running on your PC) is also set up to be exposed on your local network, allowing access from any other device connected to it (either if you're lacking screens, or just for fun!).
 Below is an example with it accessed from a phone:

 <p align="center">
     <img src="assets/lab_phone.png" width=250>